How much cash do you have in your wallet right now?

 Generally, the more secure the form of payment, the less expensive it is to offer.
 For example, swiping cards through credit card readers costs more per transaction than mobile payments because the former is more open to fraud.

-There are also security-related charges involved with taking orders over the phone, often called a “card not present” or CNP transaction.
-CNP transactions carry a higher risk of fraud, so the ability to offer this kind of payment will cost more.
+There are also security-related charges involved with taking orders over the phone, often called a card-not-present transaction.
+Card-not-present transactions carry a higher risk of fraud, so the ability to offer this kind of payment will cost more.

 Processing fees are complex and dependent on many factors.